mikemhenry/userdocs/docs-src/general/faq.md

 ### Job in state FAILED although job completed successfully

-Slurm captures the return value of the batch script/last command and reports this value as the completion status of the job/job step.
-Slurm indicates status FAILED if the value captured is non-zero.
+lsf captures the return value of the batch script/last command and reports this value as the completion status of the job/job step. lsf indicates status FAILED if the value captured is non-zero.

 The following simplified example illustrates the issue: